artsy/artsy.github.io/_posts/2016-01-30-iOS-Junior-Interviews.markdown

 Let's look at Ash's intro email:

 > My name is Ash Furrow and I’m writing in regards to your mobile engineering position.
 I heard about the position first through Orta Therox, who spoke highly of Artsy.

 > Upon further reading, Artsy sounded exactly like the kind of place I want to work.
 An ambitious goal, to change the world, with a thorough mix of math, software engineering, and art.
 I consider myself to be an artist, both when I code and when I am behind the lens of a camera (I like to develop my own film).
 I love working with companies who understand the important role of art in our society, as I did with 500px.

 _10/10._ Extremely on topic.

 Next, you're going to want to now talk about great of a fit you would be, how well you understand the domain and how you've been doing similar work already.

 > I love how you’ve contributed back to the open source community.
 I am a strong believer in the power of open source, especially in the iOS community, where there has historically been a resistance to opening software.
 Sponsoring CocoaPods is a fantastic contribution toward the iOS community and I thank you for it.
 I’ve contributed back to several projects on GitHub, have written for the Teehan+Lax blog professionally, and have a selection of the apps I’ve written on my portfolio.

-I know what you're thinking "Ash wasn't a junior when he applied", well, chances are you've still got a history of things that can be applied towards an email like this.
+I know what you're thinking: "Ash wasn't a junior when he applied", well, chances are you've still got a history of things that can be applied towards an email like this.
 Also, flattery can get you everywhere.
 "I've been using your app for years, I love how it does 'x' - have you thought of doing 'y'?"

 Sarah's was similar:

 > First, I'd just like to say I love Artsy and have been following your company since I learned of its existence two years ago.
 Making art accessible to the world is a problem the architects of the Internet should undoubtedly be solving and Artsy is doing so with elegance.

 _10/10_ ✔

 > I'm currently transitioning from embedded systems to iOS development and looking for a place where I can learn a lot while making significant contributions to a product.
 As for my background, I just graduated from NYU with a B.S. in Electrical Engineering and completed a seven-month-long research and development internship at Canary (a home security hardware startup).
 While I do enjoy building hardware, I find software engineering generally more fun and in tune with my intellectual and creative preferences.